Michael-Davinroy/CS4530-CS5500-Spring-2021/tutorials/week5-unit-testing.md

   ```

 Let us write a simple test for our add() method to check 1 + 1 = 2.
-Let us start by adding a spec to the suite we created previously.
+We start by adding a spec to the suite we created previously.

 - ```ts
     describe('services > math', () => {